 The St. John’s Church Picnic is our largest non-worship social gathering of the year, an annual event that has taken place early in June for decades.
 Our picnic is currently held the 2nd Sunday of June at 12:00 pm at Plains Park, a picnic facility located adjacent to Plains Mennonite Church on Orvilla Road in Lansdale about 5 minutes west of our church just off Rt.
 63. The facility includes a large covered pavilion (with a restroom) with picnic tables & benches on a concrete floor, close to parking and with paved walkways do it is accessible to all.
 There is also a large grassy field with trees, a children’s playground, and lots of area for recreation and walking.
+In case of rain, the picnic is held in our Assembly Hall.

 Each year our Board of Deacons take charge in preparing the main course, often hamburgers & hot dogs (with vegetarian options) on the grill and sometimes supplemented by a special event like a catered pig roast!
 Our congregation supplements the meal by bringing a variety of salads, snack items & desserts.
 Beverages, cups, cutlery & plates are provided.
 There are sign-up sheets during Fellowship Time for several weeks before the picnic to list what you are bringing so that we have a good variety.
 (Yes, there was the year before sign-ups that almost everyone brought deviled eggs!)